MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/supported/22H2_NXP_Processors.md

 # Windows 10 IoT Enterprise 22H2 Supported NXP Processors

-Earlier generations and models of the CPUs listed may have limited support for devices on this version of Windows 10.
+Earlier generations and models of the CPUs listed can have limited support for devices on this version of Windows 10.
 Contact your hardware vendor(s) for specific support details.

 | Manufacturer | Family | Model |
 |---|---|---|